 This concentration of high-end outlets made the street the most famous place for servicing the Westend bourgeoisie.
 In 1977, Freßgass was declared the official name of both Kalbächer Gasse and Große Bockenheimer Straße streets.

 At present times, however, Freßgass is known as the place where most bankers from Bankenviertel meet up to have lunch.
 It has been said that about 90% of the greeting and meetings that happen between M&A bankers take place in the Freßgass.

 Address: 60547, Frankfurt am Main, Germany

-Paulsplatz or St Paul’s Square is an old square situated in the center of Frankfurt, Germany.
+Paulsplatz or St Paul’s Square is an old square situated in the city center of Frankfurt.
 St Paul’s Church stands tall within this historic square, towering above in all its glory.
 There is also another church towards the South of the square known as The Römerberg.
 Towards the North is the Berliner Strasse.

 Paulsplatz serves as the main venue for the yearly Frankfurt Christmas Market.
 St Paul’s Square is the biggest square within the old Frankfurt am Main town.
 On the Northside of the Paulsplatz is Berlin street, while the new Kräme (constructed 1900-08) is on the Eastside.

 Towards the Northwest is the former Town Hall and at the South is Braubachstraße as well as Bethmannstraße.
-After the destruction wrought by the Second World War in 1944, St Paul’s square has stayed close to the Römerberg Square situated towards the south.
+After the destruction wrought by the Second World War in 1944, St Paul’s Square has stayed close to Römerberg Square situated towards the south.

 Its domineering presence over the square was built in 1789–1833 in a classical architectural style.
 The church was the venue for the Frankfurt National Assembly of 1848 meetings.
 Paulsplatz is mostly a pedestrian area.